doctrine-extensions/DoctrineExtensions/doc/aggregate_versioning.md

 ## Aggregate versioning Entity example:

 ### Aggregate versioning annotations:
-- **Gedmo\Mapping\Annotation\Aggregate Versioning** this annotation tells how getting the aggregate root from method .
-If method is not a exists it will trigger an exception.
+- **Gedmo\Mapping\Annotation\Aggregate Versioning** this annotation tells how getting the aggregate root from method.
+  If method does not exist, it throws an exception.

 Available configuration options: